aabbtree77/schatzhauser/docs/architecture.md

 	)
 ```

 It needs to access db via txStore, which runs a transaction controlled by the api/register handler.
-Treat those stateful guards as a handler's business logic, more details in [Accounts per IP](docs/accounts_per_ip.md) and ./internal/handlers/register.go.
+Treat those stateful guards as handler's business logic, details in ./internal/handlers/register.go.

 This way we cover (more or less) complex Ruby Rack machinery with basic typed Go code.